dreasle/Massage-Website/README.md

 #### Finished Tasks
 - [x] Set up readme file
 - [x] Do initial git commit
+- [x] Set section as "active" when in viewport
+- [x] Add scroll to top button
+- [x] Hide scroll to top button when at top

 #### Functionality/Required Tasks
-- [ ] Set section as "active" when in viewport
+- [x] Fix when top button clicked, state changes to sections that scroll thru viewport.
-- [ ] Change highlight of navbar link when "active" section changes
+- [x] Change highlight of navbar link when "active" section changes
+- [ ] Fix navbar link color when "active" section changes
-- [ ] Default navbar to no highlight when at top
+- [x] Default navbar to no highlight when at top
 - [ ] Hide navbar when not scrolling
-- [x] Add scroll to top button
-- [x] Hide scroll to top button when at top
 - [ ] Add media queries to make site responsive to all screen sizes